Clashkid155/HNGX-2S/DOCUMENTATION.md

 # Project Documentation

 This document provides detailed information on how to use the REST API for the "Person" resource.
-Please refer to this documentation for setup instructions, request/response formats, sample API usage, and any known limitations or assumptions made during development.
+Please refer to this documentation for setup instructions, request & response formats, sample API usage,limitations or assumptions made during development.